-Distinguished cognitive scientist Carlyle Smith presents data that suggests that people can dream details about the personal struggles of strangers by examining a picture and intending to dream about them.
+Distinguished cognitive scientist Carlyle Smith presents data on telepathy suggesting that people can dream details about the personal struggles of strangers by examining a picture and intending to dream about them.

 From Psychology Today: